elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-basics.md

 ---

-### What is the function called that gets passed to the newly created promise?
+### What is the function called that we pass to the newly created promise?

 <details>
   <summary><strong>View Answer:</strong></summary>